tarwn/lessthandot-hugo/blogs/content/posts/2016-10-13-continuous-javascript-test-execution-with-wallabyjs.md

 ```
 The key parts are to ensure I delay wallaby to start, set the test collection and baseUrl for requireJS, then start the tests inside a require statement at the end.

-_Note: I did manage to completely lock up Visual Studio Code while updating the test-main file, but I&#8217;m not sure if that was VS Code&#8217;s fault or Wallaby&#8217;s_
+_Note: I did manage to completely lock up Visual Studio Code while updating the test-main file, but I'm not sure if that was VS Code's fault or Wallaby's_

 And there we go.
 As I type my code in the editor, I get instant notifications of errors (including some handy hover boxes with details) and my test markers turn green/red as I fix and break tests.